-This document will show you how to get up and running with Poste.io mailserver.
-You will get your email server running, delivering and receiving emails in 5 minutes.
+This document will show you how to get started with the Poste.io mail server.
+In 5 minutes you will have your email server up and running, sending and receiving emails.

-For fully functional internet available email server you need couple things:
+For a fully functional, internet-ready email server, you need a few things:

-- any 64bit linux distribution running in virtual machine or dedicated server
+- any 64bit linux distribution running in a virtual machine or dedicated server

 - CPU and free RAM to run Spamassassin and Clamav.
-Other components are not so CPU and memory hungry
+Other components are less CPU and memory hungry

-- Docker engine running - see how to install docker engine
+- Docker engine up and running - see how to install docker engine

 - public IP address

-- ability to change IP address's reverse DNS entry - contact your service provider if you are not able to do it by yourself
+- ability to change IP address's reverse DNS entry - contact your service provider if you are unable to do this yourself

 - full access to domain DNS administration